bchcohenlab/academic-kickstart/content/authors/louis-soussand/_index.md

 ---
 # Display name
-name: "Louis Soussand, BA, MS"
+title: "Louis Soussand, BA, MS"

 # Username (this should match the folder name and the name on publications)
 authors: